Environmental Management System

 The Fujitsu Group has constructed EMS based on the ISO 14001 international standard and is promoting environmental improvement activities across the group.
 By constructing EMS worldwide, the Fujitsu Group further strengthened its Group governance.
 This also allows the Group to promote even more efficient and highly effective environmental activities, including understanding the state of activities, legal compliance, and emergency response.

-The Environmental & CSR Management Committee proposes, deliberates, and decides upon environmental matters relating to all Group companies.
-It determines the directions to be taken for energy usage volume, CO2 emissions reductions, ways to address environmental risk, and other medium-to-long term matters important to environmental management at an overall level.
-The Environmental & CSR Management Committee also conducts environmental management reviews and is exercising approval authority for the Fujitsu Group Environmental Action Plan.
+The Sustainability Management Committee reviews and conducts deliberations about the new challenges and activities directions of “environmental initiatives”, which related to whole group companies regarding the operational status and achievement of goals with regular report.
+For example, the committee determines the directions to be taken for reduction of energy consumption and CO2 emissions, countermeasure for environmental risk, and other environmental medium-to-long term visions.
+The Sustainability Management Committee also conducts environmental management reviews and is exercising approval authority for the Fujitsu Group Environmental Action Plan.